 How to perform Eight-Angle Pose

 Bend your knee placing your foot by your buttock and plant your hand on the inside of the foot.
-Lift your legs and take them forward to meet each other, then interlock them.
-Put a bend in your elbows and, as you inhale, push yourself up into balance.
+With your hands planted firmly by your hips, lift your legs and take them forward to meet each other, then interlock them.
+Incorporate a bend in your elbows and, as you inhale, push yourself up into balance.
 Straighten your legs outward.

 What is Asta Vakrasana?